Persona movement report

 To create a segment based on a persona movement:

-5. Configure the clauses and conditions of your segment as required.
+4. Configure the rules of your segment as required.